ebassi/2017-guadec/continuous.rst

 .. note::
-   Turns out that working in free software has left me with no shortage of broken things I can complain about on social media and on IRC, and possibly fix if I have direct access to the Git repository.
+   Turns out that working in free software has left me with no shortage of broken things I can complain about on social media and on IRC, and possibly fix if I have push access to the Git repository.

    For any given day, in truth, there are more broken things than working ones.